snowplow-archive/snowplow.github.com/_posts/2015-07-12-snowplow-r67-bohemian-waxwing-released.md

 <h2 id="timestamps">3.
 More informative bad rows</h2>

 All the Kinesis apps are capable of emitting bad rows corresponding to failed events.
 These bad rows had a `line` field, containing the body of the failed event, and an `errors` field, containing a non-empty list of problems with the event.
 Bohemian Waxwing adds a `timestamp` field containing the time at which the event was failed.

-This makes it easier to monitor the progress of applications which consume failed events.
+This makes it easier to monitor the progress of applications which consume failed events; it also makes it easier to analyze these bad rows in Elasticsearch/Kibana.

 <h2 id="vm">4.
 Improved Vagrant VM</h2>